kth-step/HOL4P4/hol/p4_from_json/README.md

 #Shell scripts

 `petr4_json_export.sh` uses petr4 to transform .p4 programs to JSON.
-It takes a path as a command line argument and will transform all .p4 programs found there to .json files.
-Note that this involves a hard-coded "P4_INCLUDE" variable that should point to .p4 files contain architecture descriptions.
+It takes a path to a directory with .p4 programs and a path to common includes (e.g. architecture descriptions such as v1model.p4, ...) as command line arguments and will transform all .p4 programs found to .json representation.

 `strip_json_info.sh` takes a file name as a command-line argument and tries to remove debug information from the JSON in the file.